Jeff Rowland (soccer)

-Jeff Rowland (born June 18, 1984 in Albuquerque, New Mexico) is an America former soccer forward and soccer coach who serves as an assistant coach for the University of Notre Dame.
+Jeff Rowland (born June 18, 1984, in Albuquerque, New Mexico) is an American former soccer forward and soccer coach who serves as an assistant coach for the University of Notre Dame.

 Youth

 Rowland attended La Cueva High School where he played on the boys soccer team.
 He missed his senior season with a knee injury and was not recruited by any major colleges.
 In 2002, he entered the University of New Mexico, making the Lobos soccer team as a walk on.
 He finished the season with three goals in ten games, earning a roster spot for the next season.
 Rowland led the Lobos in scoring the next three seasons, being selected as a 2004 and 2005 first team All American.
 He left the University of New Mexico as the most decorated soccer player in school history; as a Hermann Trophy finalist, the only two-time All-American in school history, a two-time Academic All-American, ranking 3rd in points, 2nd in goals, 9th in assists with 5 goals and 3 assists in NCAA Tournament play.